KramN/SEGChess/README.txt

 Can currently move "##?##???????????" with valid move.

 If currently in a game, ask before starting a new game.
 Also lower the number of players in the old game.

+Split out UI from all the chess classes as much as possible.